zulip/zulip/docs/tutorials/life-of-a-request.md

-# Life of a Request
+# Life of a request

 It can sometimes be confusing to figure out how to write a new feature, or debug an existing one.
 Let us try to follow a request through the